Cwantic/Documentation/Python/Configuration.md

 - Python Scripts
 - Specifications

-All user's datas can so be shared between users.
+All user's data can so be shared between users.

 This directory can be changed via the configuration settings :